🚨 24/7 Emergency Service Available

 How much does zone control cost?

 2-zone system: $1,800-2,800.
 3-zone system: $2,500-3,800.
 4-zone system: $3,200-4,800.
 That includes the zone control panel ($400-800), motorized dampers ($150-250 each), zone thermostats ($50-200 each), bypass damper ($200-350), and labor for ductwork access and wiring ($800-1,500).
 Most Chicago homes with zoning needs install 2-3 zones.
+We can give you a exact quote after we see your ductwork.

 Will zoning save me money?